nickMingi/minglab/_posts/computer/2020-01-24-LanguageProcessing-RegularExpression.markdown

 Grammar rules: LHS non-terminal RHS combination of T & NT

-Derivation: starting from the start symbol
+Derivation: starting from the start symbol, apply a valid sequence of rewriting operations to produce the desired string of terminal symbols

+- Left-most [given choice, rewrite the left NT first]
+- Right-most[given choice, rewrite the right NT first]

 - String with even number of a's, only a's, at least 1 a
     - (aa)+